 - Revising the method of apportioning representatives to only include the number of free persons in a state, thus abolishing the three-fifths compromise.

-The Hartford Convention and the End of the Federalist Party
+How did the Hartford Convention End the Federalist Party?

-Just days after the 1814 Hartford convention ended, General Andrew Jackson decisively won the Battle of New Orleans, one of the most important battles of the War of 1812.
-The victory spurred a wave of patriotism throughout the United States and those with anti-war stances were seen as unpatriotic.
+Just days after the 1814 Hartford convention ended, Andrew Jackson decisively won at the important 1815 Battle of New Orleans.
+The victory spurred a wave of patriotism throughout the United States leading to the Era of Good Feelings and citizens viewed those with anti-war stances as unpatriotic.

-In the weeks following New Orleans, news finally reached the United States that peace terms had been agreed upon at Ghent and the war was over.
-With the war over, militias were sent home and trade resumed.
+In the weeks following New Orleans, news finally reached the United States that peace terms had arrived with the significant Treaty of Ghent.
+With the war over, Congress sent the militias home and trade resumed.

 The secretive nature of the convention proved to be the downfall of the Federalists.
 Their opponents claimed that the Federalists were traitors to the Union and favored secession.

-While the 1814 Hartford Convention was supposed to bring a solution for the Federalists to return to power, it proved to be their downfall.
-They would lose the following two elections to James Monroe and in the noteworthy election of 1824, they failed to even run any candidate.
+While the purpose of the 1814 Hartford Convention was supposed to bring a solution for the Federalists to return to power, it proved to be their downfall.
+They would lose the following two elections to James Monroe and in the election of 1824, they failed to run any candidate.

-None of the resolutions from the Hartford Convention were ever taken up in Congress nor voted upon.
+Congress never voted up nor entertained any of the resolutions from the Hartford Convention.
 Its legacy is one of traitorous intent, despite the lack of justification otherwise.

 To read more about US history, check out this timeline of the history of the United States.